 The meaning of loan settlement is explained with a scenario where you have taken a loan from a lender.
 Now, you are genuinely unable to make repayments due to an illness, injury, job loss, or some other reason.
-In this case, you inform the lender of your situation and request them to give some time off before you begin repayments.
+In this case, you inform the lender of your situation and request them to give you some time off before you begin repayments.

 The lender may give you a one-time settlement option where you take some time off and then, settle the loan in one go.
 Since you are given some time, you may readily accept this offer.
 Upon settling the loan in one go later, the status of this loan will be recorded as ‘settled’ in the credit report.

 If the lender is convinced that your reason for non-payment is genuine, he may consider offering a 6-month non-repayment period.
 This option will be offered only if you agree to settle the loan in one payment.
-The lender will write-off a certain amount so that it is easier for the borrower to settle up the loan.
+The lender will write off a certain amount so that it is easier for the borrower to settle up the loan.

-The amount that will be written-off depends on the severity of the scenario and the repayment capabilities of the borrower.
+The amount that will be written off depends on the severity of the scenario and the repayment capabilities of the borrower.
 Due to this agreement for an amount lower than the actual outstanding amount, the status of the loan will be marked ‘settled’.
 In contrast, if the borrower had paid the outstanding balance completely, the status of the loan would be recorded as ‘closed’.

-Whenever a lender decides to write-off a loan, he immediately informs the case to CIBIL and other rating agencies.
+Whenever a lender decides to write off a loan, he immediately informs the case to CIBIL and other rating agencies.
 Though the loan transaction comes to an end in the form of settlement, it is still not a usual closure.
 Therefore, credit rating agencies term the transaction as ‘settled’ making other lenders view it as a negative credit behaviour.

 In turn, the borrower’s credit score drops.
 In addition, these agencies hold on to this information for about seven years.
 If the borrower wishes to take another loan during this period, lenders may get wary of the repayment capability of the borrower.
 There are possibilities for lenders to reject the loan application as well.

 Borrowers see the loan write-off as an opportunity to pay less for the closure of the loan account.
 However, most borrowers are not aware of the inner calculations and consequences of such a settlement.
 One wrong step may bother borrowers for about seven years i.e. as long as credit rating agencies hold the information in their repository.
 Until and unless you don’t have a bother option, do not get swayed by the one-time loan settlement option offered by lenders.

 If possible, choose to liquidate your savings or investments to pay off the outstanding loan amount in full.
 Think of any other possible methods to raise money enough to close the loan account.
 It is recommended to consider ‘settlement’ as the last resort.
-In addition, you can try requesting the lender to extend your repayment term, re-evaluate the monthly instalment structure so it is easier for you to make monthly payments, reduce the interest rate, or at least waive-off the interest for as long as possible.
+In addition, you can try requesting the lender to extend your repayment term, re-evaluate the monthly instalment structure so it is easier for you to make monthly payments, reduce the interest rate, or at least waive off the interest for as long as possible.

 Once you strike a deal with the lender, make sure to verify the changes that happen on your credit report and credit score.
-Maintain good credit score and behaviour, and try to make up for any dip in your score.
+Maintain a good credit score and behaviour, and try to make up for any dip in your score.
 To further avoid such situations, you can go for a secured loan rather than an unsecured one so the lender will not have to be wary of your repayment capabilities.